 Succeeding at Your Next Speaking Engagement

 Women in leadership roles face many challenges and many firsts.
-Depending on the industry and organization, there are different requirements, opportunities, and challenges for senior leaders, but there is one expectation that is universal—making presentations.
+Every industry and organization presents different requirements, opportunities, and challenges for senior leaders, but there is one universal — making presentations.

-Senior leaders can be expected to speak in a variety of settings and to various audiences from community members and employees to boards of directors and investors.
-Understanding some basic, but important, public speaking tips can help make your time at the podium a success.
+Senior leaders speak in many settings and to varied audiences, ranging from community members and employees to boards of directors and investors.
+Understanding some basic, but important, public-speaking tips can help you succeed at the podium.

 Learn from Others

-One exceptional source of input as you think about your presentation are speakers who have impressed you.
-These may be individuals you have heard in the past or those whose presentations you can readily access online or through a variety of podcasts.
-Reviewing these podcasts or recordings and considering how these speakers are able to connect with their audiences can provide some valuable insights.
+Speakers who have impressed you can be an exceptional source of input.
+These may be individuals you have heard or whose presentations you can access online or through podcasts.
+Reviewing these podcasts or recordings can provide valuable insights about how these speakers connect with their audiences.

-Knowing what you want is key, but equally important is knowing how not to present yourself.
-Seek out local events, such as business networking events and educational seminars, that you can attend to experience a wide variety of speakers.
-Make notes during the speeches and presentations regarding what you like and do not like so you can incorporate or avoid those behaviors.
+Equally important is knowing how not to present yourself.
+Seek out local events, such as business networking events and educational seminars, where you can experience a variety of speakers.
+Make notes during the speeches and presentations on what you like and do not like and incorporate or avoid those behaviors.

 Understanding Your Audience

-Another critical step in your preparation process should be gaining a thorough understanding of the audience you will be presenting to and the goals of the presentation.
-For instance, if you are speaking to a group of potential investors, the goal of the presentation would be to get investors interested in supporting your organization.
-Doing some background research on potential attendees could give you some insights into what’s important to them, other companies they have invested in, as well any potential concerns or barriers that may exist that you could address in your presentation.
+Another critical step is gaining a thorough understanding of the audience you will be presenting to and the goals of the presentation.
+For instance, if you are speaking to a group of potential investors, your goal is to get them interested in supporting your organization.
+Background research on potential attendees could give you insights into what’s important to them, other companies they have invested in, and any potential concerns or barriers you could address in your presentation.

-The more you understand what matters to your audience, the better equipped you will be to make a presentation that resonates with them and keeps them engaged.
+The more you understand what matters to your audience, the better you can make a presentation that resonates with them and keeps them engaged.

 Balancing Logos, Ethos, and Pathos